Palm Beach County Supervisor of Elections speaks on transparency on Election Day

 RELATED: What to know about Palm Beach County municipal elections

-Palm Beach County Supervisor of Elections Wendy Sartory Link says they are keeping things as transparent as possible this year, amidst voter fraud concerns over the last couple of years.
+Palm Beach County Supervisor of Elections Wendy Sartory Link said her office is keeping things as transparent as possible this year amid voter fraud concerns over the last couple of years.

-She says they've replaced some walls with clear separators to allow the public to see as much of their process as possible.
+She said they've replaced some walls with clear separators to allow the public to see as much of their process as possible.

 On Election Day, voters must case their ballots at their assigned precincts.
-Click here to see your voting location.
+Click here to find your voting location.